chirp2go/EatBugsYouSpiders/docs/statement.md

 # EBYS — Eat Bugs You Spiders!

 We built a web and now live on it.
-We’ve become spiders!
+We’ve become spiders. - Perhaps cricket protein powder isn't so bad afterall!